Frightening Trend Shows A Rise Of Heart Attacks In Younger Women

 “I thought, this could not be a heart attack.
 I am too young and healthy.
 I thought, I don’t want my boys to see me drop dead in front of them.
 Within a few hours I was in surgery and getting two stents to save my life.”

-It is alarming to hear of someone so young nearly losing her life to a heart attack, however it isn’t as uncommon as you might think.
+It is alarming to hear of someone so young nearly losing her life to a heart attack, but it isn’t as uncommon as you might think.
 In fact, recent trends show that heart attacks are on the rise, particularly in young women.
 Between the years of 1995 and 1999, a mere 27 percent of those hospitalized for heart attacks were between the ages of 35 and 54-years-old.
 That number drastically increased to 32 percent between 2010 and 2014.
 These statistics show that anyone can be at risk, even those who show no warning signs.
-Although there is a common misconception that heart attacks affect predominately men, women should not consider themselves immune from the risk.
+Although there is a common misconception that heart attacks affect predominantly men, women should not consider themselves immune from the risk.

 Heart attacks are on the rise among young women, a new study showshttps://t.co/d4LLuIaWci pic.twitter.com/4jcUX4ZFzW